robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 - May need to verify email
 - Not open source
 - Few but large advertisements

+Uploading files with WeTransfer is easy, their landing page is straight-forward and clean.

 ![Screenshot of WeTransfer landing page](/assets/img/wetransfer.png)